Chart Color Schemes

 Meadowbank is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Meadowbank has one of the highest levels of cultural diversity in the country, with 60.1% of its residents speaking a language other than English at home and 61.3% born overseas.
-Christianity is the predominant religion in Meadowbank, making up 37.9% of the population.
-However, Hinduism is notably overrepresented, comprising 8.6% compared to the Greater Sydney average of 5.2%.
+Christianity is the predominant religion in Meadowbank, comprising 37.9% of the population.
+However, Hinduism stands out as it makes up 8.6%, significantly higher than the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity